-In 2018, about 97% of U.S. total annual natural gas imports were from Canada and nearly all by pipelines.
+In 2019, about 98% of U.S. total annual natural gas imports were from Canada and nearly all by pipelines.
 A small amount of CNG came by truck from Canada—less than 0.1% of total imports.
-About 3% of total U.S. natural gas imports came as LNG, 86% of which were from Trinidad and Tobago.
+About 2% of total U.S. natural gas imports came as LNG, 89% of which were from Trinidad and Tobago.
 U.S. natural gas imports are generally highest in winter when imports help meet increases in natural gas demand for heating.

-Natural gas imports are declining
+Natural gas imports peaked in 2007

 Total annual imports of natural gas generally declined since 2007, mainly because increases in U.S. natural gas production have reduced the need for imports.
-Total annual imports peaked in 2007 at about 5 trillion cubic feet (Tcf).
-In 2018, total annual U.S. natural gas imports were 2.91 Tcf.
+Total annual imports peaked in 2007 at about 4.61 trillion cubic feet (Tcf).
+In 2019, total annual U.S. natural gas imports were 2.74 Tcf.

-Most—70%—of the total U.S. natural gas exports in 2018 were by pipeline, 67% of which went to Mexico.
-Exports of LNG increased substantially in 2016, 2017, and 2018, coinciding with large increases in export capacity since 2015.
+About 61% of the total U.S. natural gas exports in 2019 were by pipeline, of which 66% went to Mexico and 34% went to Mexico.
+Exports of LNG increased substantially each year from 2015 through 2019, coinciding with large increases in export capacity.